mgrowette/dogs-api/README.md

   "age": 9,
   "gender": "male",
   "color": "brown"
-  "breedId": "breed_hound",
+  "breedId": "breed_hound"
-  "type": "dog"
 }
 ```

 A successfully created dog will result in a `201 - Created` response and the dog document will be returned in the response body.
-The response body will include an `_id` and `_rev` properties.
+The response body will include an `_id`, `_rev`, and `type` properties.

 ```
 {